Leexy/express-publisher/README.md

 Live demo
 =========
-You can check the live demo [on my personnal website](http://publisher.guillaumecharmetant.com/).
+You can check the live demo [on my personal website](http://publisher.guillaumecharmetant.com/).